emmavwatson/CNorm/README.md

 # CNorm
 Custom copy number tumor cohort normalization for isolating effects of individual CNAs
 #
+First, call the ChrArm_CNA_freq_TCGA_puritycorrection.r function to generate purity-corrected copy number calls and CNA summaries.
+#
-First, call ChrArm_CNA_freq_TCGA_puritycorrection.r function to generate purity-corrected copy number calls and CNA summaries Then use the output to call Arm_Level_CNorm_diffexp.r function to analyze differential expression associated with a CNA.
+Then use the output to call Arm_Level_CNorm_diffexp.r function to analyze differential expression associated with a CNA.
+#
 This function will perform a cohort subsampling to normalize for co-occuring CNAs when possible.
 To simply generate differential expression data without cohort subsampling and CNA normalization, just set cohort_subsample_minFrac = 0.
 #